Tackem-org/User/readme.md

 - /log

 ## TODO
-- change the admin user edit websocket to update the model rather than using save. https://gorm.io/docs/update.html
-- Make the minimum password length an option and possaby look at rules for allowed password too.
+- look at rules for allowed password too.

 - Normal user systems <- working on with above fix first
   - need to allow the user to pick an Icon and look at making the Icon folder a special folder